blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 - Your strength becomes 24.
 - Your Dexterity becomes 3.
 - You gain 10 additional feet of walking speed.
-- Your HP becomes 60 plus your constitution modifier.
+- Your HP becomes 70 plus 3 times your constitution modifier.

 ##### Another Mutation
 You may select an additional colossal mutation.